gitalry/blog/about.md

 permalink: /about/
 ---

-Web Developer.

-### Languages
+A software developer.

-HTML, CSS and Python.
+I do HTML, CSS and Python.

+My predilection is front-end dev.

-### Predilection
+### A little extra

-HTML and CSS.....thats my kinda thing.
+I am a student of life, a flexible learner draw joy and inspiration from creating and customizing solutions to problems.
+I like engaging people around ideas to make the world a better place.